-The quality of life of convicted persons in prisons in Serbia affects not only their life in prison but also their life and position after releasing from prison.
-Consequently, it is essential to consider the emerging forms of quality of prison life, the factors that determine it, and how the quality of prison life can change.
+The quality of life of convicted persons in prisons in Serbia affects not only their life in prison but also their life and position after release from prison.
+Consequently, it is essential to consider the emerging forms of quality of prison life, the factors that determine it, and the methods of improving.

-The PrisonLIFE project is designed to help us identify and understand the most influential factors, specific forms, and aspects of quality of life in prisons in Serbia, as well as capacities for its assessment, monitoring, and improvement.
+The PrisonLIFE project is designed to help us identify and understand the most influential factors, specific forms and aspects of quality of life in prisons in Serbia, as well as to provide opportunities for its measurement, monitoring, and improvement.

-The overarching objective of the PrisonLIFE project is to identify criminological-penological, psychological, sociological, legal, and security aspects of the quality of prison life in Serbia to understand the contemporary experience of imprisonment and reach its objective assessment and comprehensive improvement.
-Additional emphasis is placed on the population of female convicts given their multiple vulnerabilities and marginalization, as they are frequently overlooked in criminological and sociological research of the convicted persons in our region.
+The project aims to identify criminological-penological, psychological, sociological, legal, and security aspects of the quality of prison life in Serbia to understand the contemporary experience of imprisonment and reach its objective assessment and improvement.
+Additional emphasis is placed on the population of female convicts, considering their multiple vulnerabilities and often overlooked positions in the research on convicted individuals.

-The leading participating Scientific and Research Organization of the PrisonLIFE project – Institute of Criminological and Sociological Research, Belgrade, Serbia
+The leading participating Scientific and Research Organization – Institute of Criminological and Sociological Research

-Institute of Criminological and Sociological Research has more than six decades-long research tradition and expertise.
-As a scientific and research organization, the Institute studies the etiology, phenomenology, and prevention of crime and social deviations, and to date, dozens of fundamental and applied scientific research in criminology and related disciplines have resulted in recommendations for legal and public policy reform and development of new programs and intervention strategies.
+Institute of Criminological and Sociological Research has more than six decades-long research tradition.
+As a reputable scientific and research organization, the Institute studies the aetiology, phenomenology, and prevention of crime and social deviations, and, to date, dozens of fundamental and applied scientific research in criminology and related disciplines have resulted in recommendations for legal and public policy reform and development of new programs and intervention strategies.